jgperrin/net.jgp.labs.spark/README.md

-# Apache Spark Java Cookbook
+# Some Java examples for Apache Spark

+If you want to know more, and be guided through your Java and Spark process, I can only recommend my book at Manning: Spark with Java.
+Find out more about [Spark with Java on the Manning website](https://www.manning.com/books/spark-with-java).
+The book contains more examples, more explanation, is professionally written and edited.

 ## Environment
 These labs rely on:
-* Apache Spark 2.2.0 (base on Scala 2.11)
+* Apache Spark 2.3.0 (based on Scala 2.11)
 * Java 8

 ## Notes on Branches
-The master branch will always contain the latest version of Spark, currently v2.2.0.
+The master branch will always contain the latest version of Spark, currently v2.3.0.

 ## Labs
 A few labs around Apache Spark, exclusively in Java.